illutek/kliekskeV2/readme.md

   right: 0;
 }
 ```
-The centering of the navigation list-items on .navigation__nav with a mixin called
+The centering of the navigation list-items on .navigation__nav with css-grid.
-@mixin center($position)

 The general sibling combinator (~) separates two selectors and matches the second
 element only if it follows the first element (though not necessarily